Nisha Nayar: Life and career

 In 2002, Nayar began starring as Elaine Boyak in the CBBC series The Story of Tracy Beaker, based on the Jacqueline Wilson book of the same name.
 Elaine was introduced in the first series as the social worker of the title character, Tracy Beaker (Dani Harmer).
 Her nature earned her the nickname "Elaine the Pain" from the children in care and staff alike.
 Nayar appeared as a main character in all five series of the show and made her final appearance in the last episode in 2005.
 She also appeared as Elaine in Tracy Beaker: The Movie of Me and the Children in Need special Tracy Beaker Parties with Pudsey in 2004.
 Between 2004 and 2005, Nayar appeared as Joyce Hammond in the ITV crime drama series Rose and Maloney starring Sarah Lancashire and Phil Davis.
-In 2005, Nayar appeared in two episodes of Doctor Who, Bad Wolf and The Parting of Ways, portraying a female programmer who is exterminated by the Daleks.
+In 2005, Nayar appeared in two episodes of Doctor Who, Bad Wolf and The Parting of the Ways, portraying a female programmer who is exterminated by the Daleks.
 Nayar is also a voice-over artist and has provided voice over work for various television commercials including Deezer, Nivea, Heinz and Dove.
 She has also narrated various stories on podcasts and radio.
 She has also starred in audio plays including The Jungle Book.

 In September 2017, Nayar appeared as Samira Kohli in the medical soap opera Doctors on a recurring basis.
-In 2019 she appeared as Dr. Rahael Malik in The Bay.
+In 2019 she appeared as Rahael Malik in The Bay.
 In 2021, Nayar starred in the Channel 4 drama Before We Die as Fran Keeley.
 Nayar also made a cameo appearance as Elaine Boyak in the music video for "Someday" by Keisha White, the theme song for My Mum Tracy Beaker.